adrienverge/copr-couchdb/README.rst

 CouchDB 2.0
 ===========

-This repository provides unofficial packages of CouchDB 2.0 for CentOS 7.
+This repository provides unofficial packages of CouchDB 2.0 for CentOS 7+ and Fedora 24+.
 They are available at:

 https://copr.fedorainfracloud.org/coprs/adrienverge/couchdb/